anseki/readline-sync/README.md

 **Type:** boolean
 **Default:** `false`

-If `true` is specified, create a file or directory as the specified path when it doesn't exist.
+If `true` is specified, create a file or directory as a path that was input when it doesn't exist.
 If `true` is specified to the [`isDirectory`](#isdirectory) option, create a directory, otherwise a file.
 It does not affect the existence check.
 Therefore, you can get a new file or directory path anytime by specifying: `{exists: false, create: true}`.

 ### `promptCL`